Is it easy to find job in Dubai?

-I said that you should know someone from UAE so that they can apply for guarantee of support.
+You should know someone from UAE so that they can apply for guarantee of support.
 It is a piece a paper confirming that a UAE resident is willing to guarantee your stay in Dubai.
 This form is applied from Philippine Consulate.
-Last time I heard (last January actually), only a blood relative can apply it for you.
+Last time I heard, only a blood relative can apply it for you.
 How others get it, I have no idea.
-Maybe consulate is not that strict after all.
+Maybe Philippine Consulate is not that strict after all.
 This document is important because immigration officers in the Philippines ask for this.

 Anyways, if you are impatient and like to take risks, and recruitment agency is not your thing then let’s continue…

 If you were lucky enough to pass through immigration and board safely into the plane, high five to you!
 In less than 9 hours of straight flight, you will land in the city of gold – Dubai!